 While every work injury case is different, there are a few general options workers can explore after being hurt on the job.
 These include:

 If you or someone you love has suffered harm on the job – whether it be a work-related injury or an occupational illness – you can find the support and representation you need with The Daspit Law Firm.
-Our attorneys are readily available to help residents across Houston and the state of Texas explore their rights and options when it comes to seeking compensation after a work injury, and offer free case evaluations during which we can explain how we may be able to guide you through the process.
+Our attorneys are readily available to help residents across the country explore their rights and options when it comes to seeking compensation after a work injury, and offer free case evaluations during which we can explain how we may be able to guide you through the process.

 Texas is home to hard-working men and women who play vital roles in the fabric of our society.
 While some jobs may be more dangerous than others – especially those in construction, manufacturing, and industrial settings – any worker can face risks of suffering injury or illness as a result of performing job-related duties.
 When they do, securing needed benefits and compensation becomes critical to obtaining medical care and making ends meet.